phenogit/phenogit.github.io/kit-korner-notes.markdown

     Your agreements are that from AK you may lead either the ace or the king.
         You lead the ace when you want an attitude signal.
 (Standard, not upside down) You lead the king when you want a suit-preference signal.
+        However, with an AKQ holding if the opening leader wants a suit-preference signal he will lead the queen, which will be more informative.
     Standard honor leads for non-AK.
     Interior sequence
         2nd from interior sequence with 3, 4, or 6-card suit.